How to Improve Cultural Competence in the Workplace - HRDQ

 • Awareness: Awareness is linked to one’s ability to understand how culture can affect thinking, behavior, and interactions.

-• Skills: Once an individual can appreciate differences and understand how those cultural variations affect the way we interact with the world.
+• Skills: Once an individual can appreciate differences and understand how those cultural variations affect how we interact with the world.
 Skills are then reflected in their ability to communicate and interact across cultures effectively.

 Where Do I Start?